jojonah1812/Workout-Tracker---Mongo-Mongoose-Express/README.md

 ### Designer Name
 * Jonah Haase
 ## Project Description
+* Ther goal of this project was to create a workout tracker that uses Mongo to create a database with a Mongoose schema and handle routes with Express.
 * User Story: As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

 # Table of Contents